-Prospective buyers will want to see your up to date accounts, cash flow statements and relevant legal documents before making the decision to part with their money for your business.
+Prospective buyers will want to see your up to date accounts, cash flow statements and relevant legal documents before deciding to part with their money for your business.

 You should prepare all your documents as early in the process as possible to avoid losing buyer interest while you scramble to put documents together.